rackerlabs/support-how-to/content/how-to/cloud-servers/configure-flash-drives-in-high-io-instances-as-data-drives/index.md

 ---
 permalink: configure-flash-drives-in-high-io-instances-as-data-drives/
-audit_date:
+audit_date: '2020-10-05"
 title: Configure flash drives in High I/O instances as Data drives
 type: article
 created_date: '2014-07-02'
 created_by: Paul Querna
-last_modified_date: '2016-08-17'
+last_modified_date: '2020-10-05'
-last_modified_by: Kyle Laffoon
+last_modified_by: Carlos Arriaga
 product: Cloud Servers
 product_url: cloud-servers
 ---

 The two 1.6 TB PCIe flash cards included with the OnMetal I/O flavor come unformatted.
-Use the following steps to configure your flash cards for use as a data disk.
+Follow these steps to configure your flash cards for use as a data disk.

 1. Determine what devices are the PCIe block devices.